 My name is Jason Bowman and I am the CEO at Addiction Solutions Victoria.
-In response to direct feedback from a broad cross section of people and families challenged by addiction, we have developed an affordable, evidenced based drug and alcohol rehab option delivered in the persons home where they feel safe and their privacy is protected.
+In response to direct feedback from a broad cross-section of people and families challenged by addiction, we have developed an affordable, evidence-based drug and alcohol rehab option delivered in the persons home where they feel safe and their privacy is protected.

 Components of the ASV Rehab at Home program include:

 Addiction Psychology Assessment and Management

 Ice Breaker Program - Rehab at Home - Drug and Alcohol Addiction Treatment Programs